APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 ==================================
 ==Next Document==

-<h1>Change Management Plan</h1>
+<h1>Communication Management Plan</h1>
 <h2>Introduction</h2>
-<p>The Fleeky Curtains project Communication Management Plan includes the methods and procedures to support successful communication among all project stakeholders.
+<p>The Fleeky Curtains Project Communication Management Plan includes the methods and procedures to support successful communication among all project stakeholders.
 Clear and timely communication is critical for effective project implementation because it keeps everyone informed, engaged, and aligned throughout the project's lifespan.<br>

 This strategy serves as a road map for creating communication channels, defining roles and duties, and delivering information in an orderly and consistent manner.
 By putting this strategy into action, we hope to enhance collaboration, handle problems quickly, and build a shared understanding among stakeholders.<br>